fwlc-user004/cheatcheat/docs/Algorithms_and_Data_Structure/Data_structures.md

-layout: default

-# 🏗️ Data Structures Comprehensive Cheatsheet
+# 🏷️ Data Structures Comprehensive Cheatsheet

 ## 🔹 Introduction
 Data structures are ways to **store and organize** data efficiently for different use cases.
 The choice of the right data structure can significantly affect the **performance** of an algorithm.